christc4/archived-sites/mal.avsbq.org/quotes.md

 - _He is the only survivor of the Russian sleep experiment_
 - _Because democracy basically means government by the people, of the people, for the people.
 But the people are retarded_

+- _The elevator business has its ups and downs_

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">